juanicaii/Alkemy-Challenge-ReactJS-/README.md

 In the project directory, you can run:

 ### `Installation `
+In the main directory run

+`npm install && cd public npm install` to install  packages

 Make sure you have mysql installed, and changes the values in the .env file

 Run `cd public && npm run build`
 Wait until the process is over and

 Run `cd ..` to return to the main directory